omega8cc/boa/aegir/tools/system/conf/control-readme.txt

   Grav (opt-in; ask your host to switch it on for the server)
     GRV — Grav 2 prod/stage/dev

+  Textpattern (opt-in; ask your host to switch it on for the server)
+    TXP — Textpattern prod/stage/dev

   Drupal 11.4
     DE4 — Drupal 11.4 prod/stage/dev
     CK3 — Commerce v.3